RDJ00/tr-inc/progress.md

 - Set up email notifications for event registrations and donations
 - Implement analytics to track campaign performance
 - Develop testimonial section showcasing impact of previous missions

+## Recent UI/UX Improvements
+- Reduced vertical white space in the "Our Purpose" and "What We Do" sections to improve content density
+- Improved icon visibility in cards with beige backgrounds by using purple as secondary brand color
+- Revised the Meet the Team section to remove hover/click functionality and always display team member information
+- Created a fallback state for event search using the carousel layout for featured/upcoming events
+- Ensured all interactive components are mobile-optimized and touch-friendly
+- Updated component spacing and layout to minimize unnecessary whitespace throughout the site